Error mitigation and circuit division for early fault-tolerant quantum phase estimation: Summary of results

-Thm.~\ref{thm:mle_sinqe_informal} demonstrates that QFT-based QPE methods can meet the robustness condition already known for single-ancilla methods, allowing them to be compared on equal footing across a range of noise numerically.
-In App.~\ref{sec:algorithm_details} we optimize the hyperparameters of the (QFT-based) MSQPE algorithm, and compare it against the (single-ancilla) RPE algorithm~\cite{kimmel2015robust} with optimized parameters from Ref.~\cite{belliardo2020achieving}.
-In Fig.~\ref{fig:MSQPE_vs_RPE}, we plot the ratio between the costs of the two algorithms to achieve the same target error, where the cost $\mathcal{T}_{\mathrm{tot}}$ is measured as the total number of unitaries across all circuits used.
-We observe both methods perform similarly, but MSQPE performs better for large target error rates or low noise strength (with up to a $3\times$ improvement observed) while RPE performs better for low target error rates (with up to a $30\%$ improvement observed).
-In App.~\ref{sec:qpe_gdn_numerical_comparison} we expand on this comparison, and note that both estimators can likely be improved; the MSQPE estimator by optimizing the sin state in the presence of noise, and the RPE estimator by numerically optimizing the RPE hyperparameters (the optimization in Ref.~\cite{belliardo2020achieving} was done to achieve analytic bounds).
+Thm.~\ref{thm:mle_sinqe_informal} demonstrates that QFT-based QPE methods can be made robust to noise, thus allowing for fair comparison with single-control QPE variants.
+We optimize the hyperparameters of the (QFT-based) MSQPE algorithm (details in App.~\ref{sec:sin_state_qpe_multi_circuit}), and compare it against the (single-control) RPE algorithm~\cite{kimmelRobust2015} with optimized parameters from Ref.~\cite{belliardoAchieving2020} In Fig.~\ref{fig:MSQPE_vs_RPE}, we plot the ratio between the costs of the two algorithms to achieve the same target error $\epsilon$, where the cost $\mathcal{T}_{\mathrm{tot}}$ is measured as the total number of unitaries across all circuits used.
+We observe both methods perform similarly; MSQPE performs better when the noise rate \(\gamma\) is low compared to the target error \(\epsilon\), by a factor that increases for smaller \(\gamma\).
+Vice versa, when the target error is small \(\epsilon \ll \gamma\), the cost of RPE is about 30\% smaller.
+In App.~\ref{sec:qpe_gdn_numerical_comparison} we expand on this comparison, and note that both estimators can likely be improved; the MSQPE estimator by optimizing the sin-state in the presence of noise, and the RPE estimator by numerically optimizing the RPE hyperparameters (the optimization in Ref.~\cite{belliardoAchieving2020} aimed to achieve analytic bounds).
 However, across the range of errors and noise rates considered, the performance of both estimators falls within a factor $10\times$ of information-theoretic bounds, which places a limit on any further gains.

+\textbf{Error mitigation overhead for single-control QPE.} --- While the global depolarizing channel is a useful analytical tool, it fails to accurately describe the residual logical noise in fault-tolerant quantum computers.
+Previous work has shown that other natural noise models (in particular, local depolarizing noise) can result in a biased signal in single-control QPE methods~\cite{obrien2019quantum}, and thus a biased phase estimate.
+Consequently, more complex EM strategies will be required to address the general noise models expected to characterize residual logical error.
+EM introduces a circuit-repetition overhead that scales inverse-polynomially with the circuit fidelity $F$.